-"Combines multiple genres of assessment into a meaningful and communicative whole.
+A valuable guide!
+Combines multiple genre of assessment into a meaningful and communicative whole.
 This approach can be used to both guide student instruction and justify and allocate resources."

-New York State Education Department, Delmar, NY
+New York State Education Department, Delmar

 "The authors offer administrators and policymakers specific examples of how to actually combine multiple measures to answer questions of accountability."